david-pfx/PuzzleFABweb/readme.md

 PuzzleFAB has players for Windows desktop, Linux, WebGL, Android, iOS and more.
 This is the PuzzleFAB Web Player.
 Just click the link and enjoy!.

-The default game is [2048](https://david-pfx.github.io/PuzzleFABweb/WebGL), showing mouse clicks, text and high res objects.
+The default game is [Yet Another Sokoban](https://david-pfx.github.io/PuzzleFABweb/WebGL).
 Press Escape and the Pause screen will allow you to select other games, or try these links, or play your own games.

 [333](https://david-pfx.github.io/PuzzleFABweb/WebGL/?p=Puzzles/New/333.txt), showing mouse clicks, text and high res objects.